-- Vertical separation greater than $\frac{1}{2}$ " - Horizontal separation greater than $\frac{1}{2}$ "
+- Vertical separation greater than 1⁄2"

+- Horizontal separation greater than 1⁄2"

-- Vegetative overgrowth encroaching onto the concrete sidewalk area - Obstructions located within the sidewalk area - Other defects deemed necessary for repair
+- Vegetative overgrowth encroaching onto the concrete sidewalk area

+- Obstructions located within the sidewalk area

+- Other defects deemed necessary for repair

-These criteria is based on the guidelines provided in Chapter 10 Sidewalk Maintenance and Construction Site Safety, of the U.S. Department of Transportation, Federal Highway Administration as well as on current industry practices by municipalities across the United States.
+These criteria are based on the guidelines provided in Chapter 10 Sidewalk Maintenance and Construction Site Safety, of the U.S. Department of Transportation, Federal Highway Administration as well as on current industry practices by municipalities across the United States.